RocketManRC/EMMMA-K-V3-M/README.md

 I do recommend getting the printed circuit boards however as it makes the wiring for the touch pins a lot easier and reproducable although hand wiring will work as well.
 I had my boards made at JLCPCB.

 The KiCAD 6 design files and the gerbers are here [PCBs](KiCAD).

+[TODO: add a wiring table for the hand wiring]

 # Firmware